 Community Service Fund.
-The Community Service Fund accounts for the activities related to providing education and recreation programs for Pre-Kindergarten and before and after school child care and enrichment programs.
+The Community Service Fund accounts for the activities related to providing education and recreation programs for Pre-Kindergarten and before and after School childcare and enrichment programs.
 The fund operates on the goal of breaking even on a yearly basis so that is does not rely upon resources from K-5 instruction programs.

-The Community Service Fund realized a decrease in the fund balance of \$1.848.
+The Community Service Fund realized an increase in the fund balance of \$4,644.

-Community Service Fund revenues for 2018-2019 totaled \$96,955; compared to \$85,516 in the previous year.
-This was an increase of revenue of \$11,439 which is due to an increase in participation in all of the school's programs: Pre-Kindergarten, after school child care and enrichment, and the summer child care program.
+Community Service Fund revenues for 2019-2020 totaled \$92,457; compared to \$96,955 in the previous year.
+This was an decrease of revenue of \$4,498.

-Community Service Fund expenditures for 2018-2019 totaled \$98,803; compared to \$79,852 in the previous year.
-This was an increase of expenditures of \$18,951 from the previous year which is due to program staffing increases and increases in summer child care field trips.
+Community Service Fund expenditures for 2019-2020 totaled \$87,813; compared to \$98,803 in the previous year.
+This was an decrease of expenditures of \$10,990 from the previous year.